mlehotay/ier/IER/IER-brainfeels.md

 The critical boundary is **attribution**, not vividness.

-Psychosis involves:
+Psychotic phenomena involve:

 * external misattribution of intrinsic constraint
+* erosion of self–world boundary regulation
 * breakdown of system-relative causality
-* erosion of self–world boundary regulation

-Brainfeels do not cross this boundary.
+Brainfeels do **not** cross this boundary.

-They remain internally attributed and compatible with stable agency.
+They remain internally attributed, non-agentive, and compatible with stable agency and epistemic restraint.

 ---